SaiDarshan2003/PortFolio-1/README.md

 ![image](https://github.com/Sai-Darshan-Official/PortFolio/assets/175231867/b4943e8b-d23d-4e4c-95ca-36200fac4ae6)

-Open the Unzipped PortFolio Folder in VS Code as Adminstrator, and got the terminal in the VS Code and Type in the following
+Open the Unzipped PortFolio Folder in VS Code as Adminstrator, and go to the terminal in the VS Code and Type in the following

 ```
 npm install